emaste/CIS-Benchmark/FileSystemPermissions.markdown

 user accounts.

 #### Audit:
-Run the following command and verify the the read/write permissions are correct, and the owner and owner group are set to root and operator:
+Run the following command and verify the the read/write permissions are correct, and the owner and owner group are set to root and wheel:

 <pre><code># ls -l /etc/master.passwd
--rw-r----- root operator [date and time] /etc/master.passwd</code></pre>
+-rw-r----- root wheel [date and time] /etc/master.passwd</code></pre>

 #### Remediation:
 Run the one of the following chown commands as appropriate and the chmod to set permissions on /etc/shadow :
-<pre><code># chown root:operator /etc/master.passwd
+<pre><code># chown root:wheel /etc/master.passwd
 # chmod 640 /etc/master.passwd</code></pre>

 #### CIS Controls: